takemaru/graphillion/README.md

 ### Modification or generation methods

 The following methods generate new graphs.
-Some methods store new graphs into `self`, while others return a GraphSet with the newly generated graphs.
+Some methods modify graphs stored in `self`, while others return a GraphSet with the newly generated graphs.

-#### Modifying self
+#### Modifying graphs in self

 | Method                              | Description                                               |
 | :---------------------------------- | :-------------------------------------------------------- |